 The Organization leases office space under an operational services and building maintenance agreement.
-Total expense incurred under this agreement for the year ended June 30, 2017 amounted to \$85,643.
+Total expense incurred under this agreement for the years ended June 30, 2018 and 2017 amounted to \$87,453 and \$85,643, respectively.

-Future minimum lease payments required under the non-cancellable operational services and building maintenance agreement in effect are \$7,083 per month for a five-year period ending June 30, 2020.
+Future minimum lease payments required under the noncancellable operational services and building maintenance agreement in effect are \$7,083 per month for a five-year period ending June 30, 2020.
 Rent will escalate annually at a rate not to exceed Consumer Price Index.
-Minimum commitments under this agreement are as follows at June 30, 2017:
+Minimum commitments under this agreement are as follows at June 30, 2018: